indyjo/bitwrk/README.md

   yet).
 - Go to **User Preferences -> Addons -> Install From File**
 - Select **render_bitwrk.py**.
 You find it in BitWrk's **bitwrk-blender** folder.
-- Now search for the new plugin by entering "bitwrk" in the add-on search field.
+- An add-on called "Render: BitWrk Distributed Rendering" should show up.
+If not, search for the new plugin by entering "bitwrk" in the add-on search field.
-  Render: BitWrk Distributed Rendering should be the only selectable add-on now.
 - Activate the add-on by pressing the checkbox next to the running man icon.
 - Back in the main window, you can now select "BitWrk distributed rendering" as the active rendering engine.
 - You should see a new panel, "BitWrk Settings Panel".
-Everything can be left as is.
+Everything can be left as is for now.
 - Next time you hit render, the task is dispatched to the BitWrk service as several small tiles.
-You should control the BitWrk client's web UI (on http://localhost:8081) to see the client's interaction with the BitWrk service.
+You should browse to the BitWrk client's web UI (on http://localhost:8081/) to give the client permission to build interaction with the BitWrk service.

+### Selling rendering power on BitWrk
 If you would like to **sell Blender rendering** on BitWrk, run the provided script "blender-slave.py" the following way (you need to have Python > 3.2 installed, see http://www.python.org):

     python3 blender-slave.py --blender /Path/To/Blender/blender

 Idea
 ----